 Respect for Diverse Readership

-Muslim Link contributors will be encouraged to write with both diverse Muslim communities, as well as other faith communities in Canada, in mind.
+Muslim Link contributors will be encouraged to write with diverse Muslim communities, as well as other faith communities in Canada, in mind.
 All writing must reflect a respect for other faith communities as well as those who do not identify with a particular religion, as this diversity is part of our country.

 Recognition of the Canadian Charter of Rights and Freedoms and Respect for the Findings of Human Rights Organizations